nagarajanceg/sales-predication/README.txt

-Hyper market Sales data for 117 provided in a file.
+Hyper market Sales data for 117 days provided in a file.
 Analyse the trend in sales historical data and predict the next 29 days sales.

 R - Programming language used